tam-carre/metalborn/api/README.md

 Starting Metalborn API server.
 ```

-GHC might emit error messages due to missing libraries.
+GHC might emit error messages due to missing C libraries.
 On Ubuntu, the following
 will cover you:

 ```